UPPMAX/HPC-python/docs/schedule.rst

 .. _schedule-day-1:

-Day 1: Log in and use Basic Python in a cluster environment
+Day 1: Log in and use basic Python in a cluster environment
 -----------------------------------------------------------

 .. admonition:: Course starts at 9:00 sharp and ends at 16:00

     Course starts at 9:00 sharp and ends at 16:00

-See schedule at `NAISS 'Intro to Python' <https://uppmax.github.io/naiss_intro_python/schedule/>`_.
+See schedule at `NAISS 'Intro to Python for HPC' <https://uppmax.github.io/naiss_intro_python/schedule/>`_.

 .. _schedule-day-2: